 There we are, observing, as individuals who are no longer defined by diabetes but instead by an optimism that says yes, I will live a longer, fuller life than I ever thought possible because you cared enough to lead, so that my best outcomes could follow.

 The repositioning of the specialty is an outgrowth of our multi-year initiative to position diabetes care and education specialists for success, elevating their role as integrators for clinical management, education, prevention and support.
-Learn more about the vision and your role in this webinar: DCES' Vision of the Future for the Specialty Offers Opportunities to Ride the Population Health Wave.

 Accompanying this new vision for the specialty is a commitment to provide all diabetes care and education specialists with enhanced education and training opportunities, new practice guidance and supporting advocacy.
 We recommend all diabetes care and education specialists do the following: